Rudranshs1ngh/Revenue-Insights-For-Hospital/README.md

-A Hospital noticed a loss in its market share and wanted to adress this issue.
+A Hotel noticed a loss in its market share and wanted to adress this issue.
 To facilitate data-informed decision-making, I developed an end-to-end dashboard.
 Using Power BI, I analysed data to track revenue by category, trends by key metrics, property performance, realization percentage, and several other KPIs
 (Key Performance Indicators).